• Skip to main content

 Apples

-An excellent source of fiber and sweet, apples are a perfect choice.
+An excellent source of fiber and sweetness, apples are a perfect choice.
 Great for snacks and dessert.
 Add to that five-a-day fruit and veggie consumption.

 Pork

 Pork is cheap and versatile.
-You can all sorts of spices and sauces to it and completely change the flavor.
-I think there is a definite trick to cooking it – otherwise, it seems to come out as tough as leather.
+You can add spices and sauces to it and completely change the flavor.
+There is a definite trick to cooking it – otherwise, it seems to come out as tough as leather.

 Yogurt

-For under two dollars, a large tub of yogurt will offer nutrition and a side dish.
+A large tub of yogurt will offer nutrition and a side dish for under two dollars.
 Packed with tasty things like protein and probiotics, you can customize it with sweetener, fruit, nuts, or granola.
 Good for breakfast or a snack, too

 Teabags

-A decent alternative to coffee and soda if you are frugal.
-One of the cheapest foods to buy when you are broke, tea can offer you the caffeine so many of us need and a refreshing cold beverage to take the place of soda or juices.
+It’s a decent alternative to coffee and soda if you are frugal.
+One of the cheapest foods to buy when you are broke, tea can offer you the caffeine many of us need and a refreshing cold beverage to replace soda or juices.

 Tap water